lsst-uk/lasair-lsst/utility/DP02/README.md

 ```

 Modify the dp02.avsc to change psfFlux/psfFluxErr to psFlux/psFluxErr in the forcedSourceOnDiaObjects, and add the `filterName` attribute.
+Also change all the attributes uPSFluxNdata in diaObject from double to ind, and for the other 5 filters also.

 Modifications to ForcedSourceOnDiaObjects to align with DiaSources:
 - new attribute `midPointTai` copied from `CcdVisit.expMidptMJD`